2010 State of Origin series: Queensland

 ^{1} – Cameron Smith was originally selected to play but withdrew due to injury.
 He was replaced by Matt Ballin.

 Aftermath

 Following the Blues' fifth (of what would eventually be eight) consecutive series loss, their main sponsor Aussie Home Loans withdrew their support for the team, after just one series.
 As well as this, a full-scale, on-and-off field investigation was launched into the attitude, behaviour, conduct and operation of the New South Wales team.
 Ironically, this investigation was carried out by a Queenslander, former Sydney Roosters CEO Brian Canavan.

-Despite his best efforts, New South Wales has continued to underachieve in the State of Origin arena; since the investigation into the state's 2010 series defeat, the Blues have lost ten of fifteen State of Origin series, and fifteen out of twenty overall since the start of 2006, including losing the deciding game of the 2015 series by a record margin of 52-6.
+Despite his best efforts, New South Wales has continued to underachieve in the State of Origin arena; since the investigation into the state's 2010 series defeat, the Blues have lost ten of sixteen State of Origin series, and fifteen out of twenty-one overall since the start of 2006, including losing the deciding game of the 2015 series by a record margin of 52-6.